peytonshow/MC-Long-Run/readme.md

 MATERIAL PROGRESSION CHANGES
 * Each material has been tweaked to varying degrees to complement progression.
     * Wood -> Abysmal durability, very abundant.
-Bows are the same, but much cheaper to use.
     * Leather -> More efficient and versatile recipes.
-    * Stone -> Same durability as wood, but all stone tools benefit from unbreaking II.
-How long they last is somewhat random.
+    * Stone -> Same durability as wood, but all stone tools benefit from unbreaking II, how long they last is somewhat random.
     * Chainmail -> Craftable using leather & chains.
 Less durable, but equal protection to iron.
     * Iron -> Armor provides 1 toughness, worse enchantability.
 Iron equipment can be recycled with minor losses.
 Found deeper underground.
     * Gold -> High enchantability, equal protection to diamond.
 Slightly worse durability than iron.
 Insane enchantability.